-- for to the entry you want to add and press the Menu Select button directly below OPTN. - 3 (or) to ADD TO CALLLST or ADD TO PHONLST and press the Menu Select button directly below SEL. - 4 Perform one of the following actions: - • or until the display shows [AVAILABLE] and press the Menu Select button directly below ADD to add as a new entry. - or I until the display shows <ENTRY> and its associated number and press the Menu Select button directly below RPLC to replace the existing entry.
+2 ▲ or to the entry you want to add and press the Menu Select button directly below Optn.

+- 3

+or

+to Add to CallLst or Add to PhonLst and press the Menu Select button directly below Sel.

+- 4 Perform one of the following actions:

+- or

+until the display shows [Available]

+and press the Menu Select button directly

+below Add to add as a new entry.

-The display shows <ENTRY> ADDED, confirming the addition of the contact to the list.
+The display shows <Entry> added, confirming the addition of the contact to the list.